revolter/FileConvertBot/README.md

 ## Introduction

-Telegram Bot that converts _(for now)_ OPUS, MP3 and WebM files to voice messages, HEVC and MP4 (MPEG4, VP6 and VP8) files to video messages or video notes (rounded ones), video messages to video notes (rounded ones), videos from some websites to video messages, PDF files to photo messages _(currently only
+Telegram Bot that converts _(for now)_ AAC, OPUS, MP3 and WebM files to voice messages, HEVC and MP4 (MPEG4, VP6 and VP8) files to video messages or video notes (rounded ones), video messages to video notes (rounded ones), videos from some websites to video messages, PDF files to photo messages _(currently only